mahyarErshad/Nature-Tourism/README.md

-A modern website designed for tourism purposes, created using only HTML and CSS.
+A modern website designed for tourism purposes, created using only HTML and SASS.
+This project mainly focuses on hover effects, so it is not optimized for phones or tablets.